 I can be stupid stubborn about keeping my kitchen as basic as possible.
-Despite the fact that I work as a chef and cook at home daily, my kitchen is almost totally devoid of fancy gadgets.
+Despite the fact that I work as a chef and cook at home daily, my kitchen is almost totally devoid of fancy gadgets, all I have are the essential kitchen gadgets I found at Spice Kitchen + Bar that every house needs.
 Rolling pin?
 Well this wine bottle out of the recycling will do just fine.
 Kitchen shears?
 How about this pair I used to trim my bangs?
 Stand mixer?
 Do I look like I have two broken arms to you?

 What I’m really getting at here is that I kept it simple when making these empanadas.
 I walked down and bought prepared empanada dough at my local Puerto Rican grocery.
 In truth, I have never made empanada dough of my own free will.
 It’s not terribly complicated, just messy, and in my opinion, unnecessary.
 After all, it’s what’s inside that counts.

 Spiced Beef and Lentil Empanadas: